New South Wales Traffic Law

 In New South Wales, there is a range of traffic offences that can result in demerit points, fines, licence suspension and terms of imprisonment.
 These are contained in the Road Transport Act 2013 and in the Crimes Act 1900.

-The more serious traffic offences which will result in you having to appear in Court include:
+The more serious traffic offences in New South Wales will result in the offender having to appear in court.
+These include:

 - driving while suspended

 - driving on an expired licence

 - drag racing, and